syed-ahmed0/Bookstore_2.0/README.md

 # Bookstore_2.0

+*Currently working to deploy to github pages, stay tuned!*

 An updated version of my old bookstore application with a SQL database!

 Updates to the database can be done using MySQL Workbench, or through the client UI to Add, Update, and Delete Books!